 Deposit for the purposes of patent procedure

 In 2013, the World Intellectual Property Organization (WIPO) designated the NCMA as an International Depositary Authority (IDA) for the deposit of biological material for the purposes of patent procedure under the Budapest Treaty.
-Deposits may be any algae (including single-celled microalgae and multicellular algae), aquatic and terrestrial protists, bacteria and archaea, and non-differentiated plant cells.
+We currently accept terrestrial plant tissue and plant seed, microbes (non-pathogenic bacteria, non-parasitic protozoa, archaea), and algae (unicellular and multicellular).
 Please click here for our Business Overview and here for more detail on our Private Collection services (cryopreservation, annual culturing, etc.).

 To deposit a strain for the purpose of patent procedure, please review and sign the NCMA Patent Deposit Terms and Conditions and email the completed form to PatentDeposit@bigelow.org.
 There are several forms depending on the type of material to be deposited: